-Mengel Pass in CA: Only Experienced Drivers with Advanced Off Road Skills
+Mengel Pass in California: Only Experienced Drivers with Advanced Off Road Skills

-Mengel Pass is a mountain pass at an elevation of 1.314m (4,311ft) above the sea level located in Inyo County, in the US state of California.
+Mengel Pass is a mountain pass at an elevation of 1.314m (4,311ft) above sea level located in Inyo County, in the US state of California.
 Famous for the site where Charles Manson was captured by police, it is a favorite Jeep trail in Death Valley.
 Rough 4WD vehicle needed.

 Mengel Pass